mscwilson/tracker_estate/tracker_details/js.md

 EventStore has maximum limit | yes
 Events are buffered in memory or db | yes
 Custom EventStore | n/a
-Provide stop retry for HTTP error codes | no
+Provide stop retry for HTTP error codes | yes
 Custom threadpool size | n/a
 Request callback (event sending callback) | no
 Server anonymisation option | y